SchenbergZY/manual/book/features/jupyterlite/configuration.md

         }
     }

-## Updating the Jupyter Book `_config.yml`
+## Updating the TeachBook's `_config.yml`

-Since `jupyterlite-sphinx` is a Sphinx extension, we need to tell Jupyter Book to include it in the build process and specify the name of the `jupyterlite` configuration file.
+Since `jupyterlite-sphinx` is a Sphinx extension, we need to tell TeachBooks to include it in the build process and specify the name of the `jupyterlite` configuration file.
 To do so, create a new entry in `_config.yml` like this:

     sphinx:
         extra_extensions: